Call for Papers – JVWR Special Issue

-The Journal of Virtual Worlds Research (http://jvwr.net/) is pleased to announce the call for a special issue on the theme of the Impact of Immersive Environments edited by:
+The Journal for Virtual Worlds Research (https://jvwr.net/) is pleased to announce the call for a special issue on the theme of the Impact of Immersive Environments edited by:

 You can access this call directly through our website here.

 About JVWR – the Journal of Virtual Worlds Research

 Now in its 11th year, the JVWR is an online, open access academic journal that engages a wide spectrum of scholarship and welcomes contributions from the many disciplines and approaches that intersect with virtual worlds research.
 Virtual worlds ignite a continuously evolving area of study that spans multiple disciplines and the JVWR editorial team looks forward to engaging a wide range of creative and scholarly research.

 Over the last two decades research on virtual worlds and immersive environments has engaged with a wide variety of stakeholders and beneficiaries across many disciplines and fields that naturally involve high stakes, engaging with participants with learning and physical disabilities to the military, citizen democracy, and digital civics.

 In this issue we want to tackle the following issues:

 - What is the usefulness of such research?